Sachsen-class frigate: Service history

 In August 2004, Sachsen completed a series of live missile firings at the Point Mugu missile launch range off the coast of California that included a total of 11 ESSM and 10 SM-2 Block IIIA missiles.
 The tests included firings against target drones such as the BQM-74E Chukar III and BQM-34S Firebee I, as well as against missile targets such as the AQM-37C Jayhawk and air-launched Kormoran 1 anti-ship missiles.
 While serving in NATO Standing Maritime Force 1 in 2004, Sachsen took part in training operations with the United States' aircraft carrier USS Enterprise.
 Since 2006, the three Sachsen-class ships have been assigned to Einsatzflottille 2 and based in Wilhelmshaven, along with the four Brandenburg-class frigates.
 The seven frigates together form the 2nd Fregattengeschwader (Frigate Squadron).

 Operations with American carrier groups continued through the 2000s and 2010s, including inter-operability exercises with Hessen and the carrier USS Harry S. Truman in 2010.
 Hessen thereafter departed for a cruise in the Mediterranean Sea.
 In addition, Hamburg became the first German ship to fully integrate into an American carrier strike group in March 2013.

 Hessen served as the flagship of the NATO Standing Maritime Force 1 in January 2013.
 In March 2015, Hessen and the frigates Karlsruhe and Brandenburg took part in Operation Good Hope, a training exercise conducted with the South African Navy.

+In January 2024, Hessen departed from Wilhelmshaven port and headed towards the Gulf of Aden, where she currently partakes in EUNAVFOR Aspides, the EU mission to protect commercial traffic against Iran-backed Houthi attacks, which have used Anti-Ship missiles and combat drones to attack freight ships there in an attempt to force Israel to stop their Gaza operation.
+Germany's Defense Minister Boris Pistorius called it "the Navy's most dangerous mission in decades".

+On 28 January 2024, Hessen attempted to intercept a drone which was flying towards it.
+Two guided missiles were fired, both failed to hit their target and fell into the sea.
+Spiegel sources blamed technical defects.
+Shortly after, it was revealed that it wasn't a Houthi drone but a friendly American MQ-9 Reaper drone which was misidentified and fired upon for reasons yet unknown.
+On 29 January, Hessen successfully intercepted two Houthi drones using her 76mm cannon and the RIM-116 missiles.